MesaGuildeTeam/Carpenter-Engine/docs/appA._math.md

 > from here, we will make the abbreviations
 $\theta(t) \Rightarrow \theta$ and $\phi(t) \Rightarrow \phi$.
+The goal of this is to avoid cluttering the math as much as possible, but whenever there is a function with $t$ as a parameter, our angle functions will use our $t$ referenced above

 Now we can create the following rotation matrix:
 $$